 The Viking A831 is priced around the same as the McDermott G710 pool cue, but it’s built a little bit differently.

 Viking doesn’t go into as much detail into the construction of its pool cue as McDermott.
-With that said, the ViKORE American Performance Shaft used in the A831 pool cue is one of the higher-end shafts offered by Viking.
+With that said, the ViKORE American Performance Shaft used in the A831 is one of the higher-end shafts offered by Viking.

-Viking has also equipped the A831 pool cue with a high-performance Tiger Everest tip, a tip that we are already familiar with.
+Viking has also equipped the A831 with a high-performance Tiger Everest tip, a tip that we are already familiar with.
 As a reminder, this tip features balanced all-round performance, delivering good feel, control, and durability.

 - Pretty and detailed design.